An original version of this post was published in Portuguese on LinkedIn.

-The fact that it’s the same platform internally across all Certified Providers means that you publish an application on Pivotal Cloud Foundry in the same way and using the same tools you use to publish the application on the IBM Cloud Foundry Enterprise Environment (CFEE) or SAP Cloud Platform, etc.
+The fact that it’s the same platform internally across all Certified Providers means that you publish an application on VMware Cloud Foundry in the same way and using the same tools you use to publish the application on the IBM Cloud Foundry Enterprise Environment (CFEE) or SAP Cloud Platform, etc.

 This means you don’t get stuck with one vendor — as long as the other uses this technology as well.
 And if none pleases you, it’s possible for your company to have its own Cloud Foundry platform.